The FE sector has an ethics problem; it needs accountability, not NDAs

 The college names and locations vary – Weston, Gateshead, Hull, Hadlow – but the underlying story is depressingly consistent: hero-worship leadership cultures, weak board challenge, excessive marketisation and regulatory attention that arrives late, often long after the public money has gone.

 The FE Commissioner and DfE counter‑fraud investigators found “funding irregularities” and “governance failures” around undeclared payments to former principal Sir Paul Phillips.
 He has kept his Knighthood, as have so many other recipients of “gongs” in the sector who have subsequently been caught up in scandals.
-Yet, in what moral universe can it have been ethical for Philips to be awarded £2.5 million more in remuneration than was ever officially declared?
+Yet, in what moral universe can it have been ethical for Phillips to be awarded £2.5 million more in remuneration than was ever officially declared?

 The story is not too dissimilar in the independent training provider (ITP) sector.